jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Wistia Sign

 My name is Jeff, I work at Wistia.
 We're a video hosting and analytics platform for business.

+## Wistia Sign w Arrow

 We also have cute dogs.

+## Growth Hurts

 Today I want to talk about growth.